 Her particular areas of competence are in understanding digital markets, digital entrepreneurship, and financial technologies.
 She has taught, among other things, Digital Strategy, FinTech Entrepreneurship, Data-Driven Decision Making, Co-Creation, and Digital Ethics.

-Over and above my ongoing academic research, I have authored popular reports on Crowdfunding (2013), FinTech in Sweden (2015, 2016), the Sharing Economy (2015), Blockchain standards (2017), and Digital Trace data (2017, 2018).
+Over and above her ongoing academic research, she has authored popular reports on Crowdfunding (2013), FinTech in Sweden (2015, 2016), the Sharing Economy (2015), Blockchain standards (2017), and Digital Trace data (2017, 2018).
 These are available here.

 You can find her on Twitter (@Claire_EBI), Academia.edu or at ClaireBogusz.com